Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Acknowledgment

 \section{Acknowledgment}

 \fi We thank Ian~K.~Duncan and Chen-Chieh Feng for helpful discussions.
-This work was supported by the Singapore Ministry of Education (AcRF Tier 1 Grant IG18-PRB104, R-607-000-401-114) and Yale-NUS Summer Research Programme.
+We would like to acknowledge Ozair Faisal's assistance in supervising the experiment participants.
+We are indebted to the editor and three anonymous referees for their insightful comments about an early draft of this manuscript.
+This research is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 2 programme (award number MOE-T2EP20221-0007) and its Academic Research Fund Tier 1 programme (Grant IG18-PRB104, R-607-000-401-114), and by Yale-NUS under its Summer Research Programme.
 We would like to thank Editage (www.editage.com) for English language editing.

 \ifCLASSOPTIONcaptionsoff

 \fi